unixorn/awesome-zsh-plugins/README.md

 * [apple-touchbar](https://github.com/zsh-users/zsh-apple-touchbar) - Adds MacBook Pro's touchbar support in [iTerm 2](https://iterm2.com).
 * [appup](https://github.com/Cloudstek/zsh-plugin-appup) - Adds `start`, `stop`, `up` and `down` commands when it detects a docker-compose or Vagrant file in the current directory (e.g. your application).
 Just run `up` and get coding!
 * [asciidoctor](https://github.com/sparsick/asciidoctor-zsh) - A plugin for AsciiDoctor.
 * [async](https://github.com/mafredri/zsh-async) - Library for running asynchronous tasks in zsh without requiring any external tools.
+Allows you to run multiple asynchronous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).
 * [atom-plugin](https://github.com/CorradoRossi/oh-my-zsh-atom-plugin) - A plugin for Oh My Zsh that lets you launch a file or folder in [Atom](https://atom.io) from [iTerm 2](https://iterm2.com).
 It's based on the Sublime plugin.
 Only supports macOS.
 * [atom](https://github.com/kingsj/atom_plugin.zsh) - A plugin for the Atom editor on macOS.
 * [auto-color-ls](https://github.com/gretzky/auto-color-ls) - Automatically list directories with `colorls`.